-Except as permitted under the terms of the third paragraph, below, the Parties shall not: (1) request or support any Section 401 Certification conditions for the Project that conflict with the proposed license conditions or any other terms of this Agreement or that add substantial additional burdens, costs or risks to the Licensee beyond those to which all Parties have herein agreed or (2) oppose any Section 401 Certification conditions that are not inconsistent with the proposed license articles or any other terms of this Agreement; or oppose any Section 401 Certification conditions that are standard State of North Carolina Section 401 Certification conditions.
+Except as permitted by Paragraph 3, below, the Parties shall not: (1) request or support any Section 401 Certification conditions for the Project that conflict with the proposed license conditions or any other terms of this Agreement or that add substantial additional burdens, costs or risks to the Licensee beyond those to which all Parties have herein agreed or (2) oppose any Section 401 Certification conditions that are not inconsistent with the proposed license articles or any other terms of this Agreement; or oppose any Section 401 Certification conditions that are not inconsistent with the proposed license atticles or any other terms of this Agreement; or oppose any Section 401 Certification conditions that are standard State of North Carolina Section 401 Certification conditions.
 These standard North Carolina Section 401 Certification conditions are, as included in the Section 401 Certification for the Tapoco Hydroelectric FERC Relicensing Project, dated December 17, 2003, with reference number 03-0191: conditions no. 9 (regarding reporting of consumptive uses), 10 (regarding continuing compliance), and 11 (regarding property rights).
 The inclusion in the Section 401 Certification, and therefore in the New License, of any conditions that are not inconsistent with the proposed license articles or any other terms of this Agreement shall not be deemed a FERC-Imposed Modification.